 Surf 101 in Dahican, Mati

-Ria Jose at Dahican, Mati, Davao Oriental
+Ria Jose in Dahican Beach, Mati, Davao Oriental

 Anybody who knows me well enough knows I am not a “beach person.”
 When the opportunity to learn how to surf presented itself, I was a bit hesitant but I accepted the challenge because… I don’t actually remember why.
 I’m glad I accepted it because look…